What is solar thermal?

 1. Flat panel solar collectors

 These are the most common type of solar heating technology and consist of a box with a piece of glass on the top and a dark absorber plate on the bottom.
-Sunlight passes through the glazing on the top of the box, heating up the absorber plate (converting the solar energy into thermal energy).
-Copper pipes are attached on the top of the absorber plates, and the liquid flowing through these pipes absorbs the heat, which is then pumped away and stored until it is needed within the house.
+Sunlight passes through the glazing on the top of the box, heating up the absorber plate and converting the solar energy into thermal energy.
+Copper pipes are attached on the top of the absorber plates, and the liquid flowing through these pipes absorbs the heat, which is then pumped away and stored until it is needed in the house.

 2. Evacuated tube solar collectors

 The evacuated tube systems tend to be more efficient, especially in cold or cloudy climates; however their advanced design makes them more expensive.
 These solar collectors consist of rows of parallel, transparent glass tubes.
 Each tube contains an absorber assembly and the entire tube is evacuated of any air (so it operates within a vacuum).
 The sunlight enters the glass tubes and hits the absorber assembly where it is absorbed.
 As this is operating within a vacuum, heat does not travel back from the absorber to the glass, so these are more efficient.
 A fluid transfers the heat from the absorber assembly through to the storage tank, where it can be used.

 The two major advantages of evacuated tube collectors are that they can produce warmer water (so you will not need to supplement the temperature with a boiler) and they can also produce more hot water than flat-panelled solar collectors.

 3. Plastic collectors

 These are the cheapest type of solar collector and consist of black plastic pipe treated to withstand UV degradation.
 Hot water is simply pumped through the black plastic pipes, where it warms up (as the plastic absorbs the suns energy).
 Plastic collectors are most susceptible to ambient temperatures as there is no insulation in place, so if the outside temperature is cold, very little heat will be produced.